|

 Instructions for Submission:

-Nominations of scholars made in prior years may be resubmitted but they must include additional supporting materials, and a dated letter for the current year.
+Nominations of scholars not selected may be resubmitted in the subsequent cycle, but they must include additional supporting materials, and a dated nomination letter for the current year.
 Supporting materials may also be resubmitted provided they are not more than two years old.

 The following criteria must be addressed: